 Feelings of control and achievement usually go hand in hand.
 When we move into a bigger house or quit a dead-end job for a better one, it makes us feel like we have some kind of control of the circumstances in our lives.
 It also invokes the feeling of achievement, a sense that we actually accomplished to move forward.
 In real life, this doesn’t happen so often, but in video games, we are spoon-fed the impression of success every day.
 Getting the keys to the castle, winning a race, or your squad winning a shootout and getting a Warzone boost, will pump your adrenaline and give you something that you’re good at.
 For more information about Warzone, boost check out this website.
 A sense of control often leads to a feeling of power, as opposed to a feeling of helplessness to make important changes in the real world.
 Combined, control and achievement, make a potent formula to make us feel like standing on the bow of “Titanic” screaming “I’m the king of the world”.

 Independence is a basic human need.
 The desire for freedom was a driving force behind many events that shaped our history.
 Feeling of control and autonomy in making decisions for ourselves will always pervade and is deeply rooted in human nature.
 This is one of the reasons why imprisonment is punishment in our society.
 This is why we have hackers and conspiracy theorists to pick on our brains to trigger some sort of independent action.
-Video games found a way to satisfy this need by giving us the freedom to do just about anything, giving us a wide range of choices.
+Video and car games found a way to satisfy this need by giving us the freedom to do just about anything, giving us a wide range of choices.
 That absolute autonomy to do things we are not supposed or don’t want to do in the real-world is the vital point that keeps us wanting to play.

 From early childhood, people are seeking to fit in with others.
 In almost everything we do, there is a common theme that intertwines with every action we take – seeking approval from the rest of society.
 This brings us closer to other people allowing us to relate to each other.
 This skill doesn’t come naturally to many people leaving that desire unfulfilled for most of their lives.
 In video games, getting to this point is so much easier.
 First of all, everyone that plays the game came for the same reason, which is already one thing you have in common.
 We don’t need to bang our heads about what to talk about with others, the theme is already set – we just need to jump into our roles.
 Bonding is simple, and we feel comfortable saying everything that comes to our minds.
 Also, in case you don’t fit in for some reason, just change the game.
 The latest studies have shown that over 80% of people played at least some kind of video game in their lives, so that makes it a good ice-breaker in real life if you want to start a conversation with someone.
 Furthermore, there is no second-guessing whether or not we are good enough or smart enough.
 The illusion of competence is instant which is a highly wished-for aspect in today’s lives.